 As noted earlier, net assets may serve over time as a useful indicator of the APCD's financial position.
-At the close of the most recent fiscal year, the APCD's assets exceeded short-term liabilities of \$843,266 by \$5,775,049, and total liabilities of \$1,320,449 by \$5,297,866.
-Net assets decreased by \$400,424 due to the use of assets to fund operations.
+At the close of the most recent fiscal year, the APCD's assets exceeded short-term liabilities of \$772,277 by \$6,726,218, and total liabilities of \$1,176,046 by \$6,322,089.
+Net assets increased by \$1,024,223 due to revenues in excess of what was needed to fund operations.

-The largest portion of the APCD's net assets (92 percent) is unrestricted.
+The largest portion of the APCD's net assets (approximately 92 percent) is unrestricted.
 Some of those revenue sources, such as DMV fees, restrict expenditures for specific purposes, but do not require that they be returned if unspent in the current year.
 They may be used to meet the APCD's ongoing programs associated with them.
 Other revenues are discretionary and may be used for any ongoing obligations in carrying out day-to-day operations.
-Eight percent of the APCD's net assets reflect its investment in capital assets used by APCD (e.g. building improvements, equipment, and vehicles) less any related debt used to acquire those assets that is still outstanding.
+The other eight percent of the APCD's net assets reflect its investment in capital assets used by APCD (e.g. building improvements, equipment, and vehicles) less any related debt used to acquire those assets that is still outstanding.
+(No debt is outstanding.)
 The APCD uses these capital assets in carrying out its mission of protecting public health.
 Consequently, these assets are not available for future spending.
-Although the APCD's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources since the capital assets themselves cannot be used to liquidate these liabilities.
+Although the APCD's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay any debt must be provided from other sources since the capital assets themselves cannot be used to liquidate such liabilities.

-The following schedule lists the changes in the APCD's net assets for the fiscal year ending June 30, 2005 along with June 30, 2004.
+The following schedule lists the changes in the APCD's net assets for the fiscal year ending June 30, 2006 along with June 30, 2005.